 Resch’s work has been exhibited at Princeton University’s Lucas Gallery, NRG’s Headquartes, the Pringle Gallery in Philadelphia, Design Within Reach, Princeton Project Space, the Arts Council of Princeton, and the Nassau Club.
 Her photographs have been published in the New York Times, the Witte de With Cahiers, the Rotterdams Dagblad, Italian GQ, and Princeton Magazine.
 Robin has maintained an active portrait studio since 2003.
 In 2012, she was honored to be the exclusive campaign photographer for the Princeton fundraising event with First Lady Michelle Obama.

 This project would not be possible without the support of Timothy M. Andrews, a longtime friend and supporter of the Arts Council of Princeton, who has generously underwritten the Anne Reeves Artist-in-Residence program for three years.
-The Arts Council also acknowledges the Princeton University Humanities Council and Princeton Future for their generous support.
+The Arts Council also acknowledges The Bank of Princeton, Princeton University Humanities Council and Princeton Future for their generous support.

 “The things I NEED.
 Travel and music.
 Both of those means you have hit a major chord.”